Electricity Shortages are Here, Don’t Get Left in the Dark

 • Aging power lines and transmission limitations

-The report noted that despite the decline in wind and solar installs, the energy storage sector grew 13%.
+The report noted that despite the decline in wind and solar installations, the energy storage sector grew 13%.
 A major challenge of renewables is that they’re intermittent, meaning they only produce power when the wind is blowing and the sun is up.
 Therefore, large batteries are needed to store the outport for later use.

 Storage is a key component to help us successfully transition from coal-fired power to renewables.
 Still, grid operators worry that the pace may not be quick enough to offset the closures of coal-fired power plants, which provide a steady stream of electricity day and night.